derewor/Anchor_Media_Project/README.md

 # Anchor_Media_Project
 ## **Executive Summary**
 ### **Introduction**
-Anchor Media is a USA based youtube channel owned by the Ethiopian Journalist Mesay Kebede.
+Anchor Media is a USA based youtube channel owned by the Ethiopian Journalist Mesay Mekonnen.
 The channel was founded in 2023 and primarily serves as a media outlet for Ethiopian politics.
 The journalist publishes news, discussions and reports on various topics including politics, ecomonics and social issues of Ethiopia on daily basis.
 Anchor Media is one of the few channels based in USA with large number of viewers and trustable source of information.
 This analysis is aimed to identify patterns in published videos that can improve the visibility of the channel.

 ### **Assumptions**
 The analysis assumed that videos older than five months on the channel are matured i.e thet are not on the pubic view actively.
 Hence, for the analysis only six months data from January to June of 2024 were extracted and analyzed for patterns.